-Amazon Elastic Inference allows you to attach just the right amount of GPU-powered inference acceleration to any Amazon EC2 or Amazon SageMaker instance type.
-This means you can now choose the instance type that is best suited to the overall compute, memory, and storage needs of your application, and then separately configure the amount of inference acceleration that you need.
+Amazon Elastic Inference allows you to attach just the right amount of GPU-powered inference acceleration to any Amazon EC2 instance, Amazon SageMaker instance or ECS task.
+This means you can now choose the instance that is best suited to the overall compute, memory, and storage needs of your application, and then separately configure the amount of inference acceleration that you need.

-There are two ways to run inference workloads on AWS: deploy your model on Amazon SageMaker for a fully managed experience, or run it on Amazon EC2 instances and manage it yourself.
-Amazon Elastic Inference is integrated to work seamlessly with Amazon SageMaker and Amazon EC2, allowing you to add inference acceleration in both scenarios.
-With Amazon SageMaker, you can specify the desired amount of inference acceleration when you create your model's HTTPS endpoint in Amazon SageMaker, when you launch your Amazon EC2 instance, and when you define your Amazon ECS task.
+There are multiple ways to run inference workloads on AWS: deploy your model on Amazon SageMaker for a fully managed experience, or run it on Amazon EC2 instances or Amazon ECS tasks and manage it yourself.
+Amazon Elastic Inference is integrated to work seamlessly with Amazon SageMaker, Amazon EC2, and Amazon ECS, allowing you to add inference acceleration in all scenarios.
+You can specify the desired amount of inference acceleration when you create your model's HTTPS endpoint in Amazon SageMaker, when you launch your Amazon EC2 instance, and when you define your Amazon ECS task.

 TensorFlow and Apache MXNet support

 Amazon Elastic Inference is designed to be used with AWS’s enhanced versions of TensorFlow Serving and Apache MXNet.
 These enhancements enable the frameworks to automatically detect the presence of inference accelerators, optimally distribute the model operations between the accelerator’s GPU and the instance’s CPU, and securely control access to your accelerators using AWS Identity and Access Management (IAM) policies.
-The enhanced TensorFlow Serving and MXNet libraries are provided automatically in Amazon SageMaker and the AWS Deep Learning AMIs, so you don't have to make any code change to deploy your models in production.
+The enhanced TensorFlow Serving and MXNet libraries are provided automatically in Amazon SageMaker, AWS Deep Learning AMIs, and AWS Deep Learning Containers, so you don't have to make any code change to deploy your models in production.
 You can also download them separately by following the instructions here.

 Open Neural Network Exchange (ONNX) format support